Built-in types

 Char

-Character.
-For example this code creates a character with code 65:
+For example, this code creates a character with code 65:

 code